mattroseman/mroseman95.github.io/_posts/blockchain_consensus_01.markdown

 change is the 32 bit nonce at the end.
 Normally you would start with a nonce of 0 and increment every try, but it doesn't really matter.

-Since SHA-256 is a trapdoor function, meaning you can't work backwards from a hash to a particular starting number, and there is no way to predict what you are going to get until you calculate it, the only way to try and find a nonce that produces a hash below the target is by brute force.
+Since SHA-256 is a one way function, meaning you can't work backwards from a hash to a particular starting number, and there is no way to predict what you are going to get until you calculate it, the only way to try and find a nonce that produces a hash below the target is by brute force.
 Once you do find a correct nonce that produces a hash below the target number, you can broadcast the block with the correct header, and receive your payment.

-There must be some way to
-incetivize people to confirm that transactions are valid, and this is done by paying them in bitcoin every time they successfuly confirm a block.
+There must be some way to incetivize people to confirm that transactions are valid, and this is done by paying them in bitcoin every time they successfuly confirm a block.
+These bitcoins come from transaction fees, and are created out of thin air.
+This is how the network of bitcoin grows.

-Now the target value is a result of an algorithm based on previous blocks time to mine, and the goal is to mine a block every 10 minutes.
+The target value is a result of an algorithm based on previous blocks time to mine, and the goal is to mine a block every 10 minutes.
 So as computers get more powerful the target number can get smaller and smaller, making a successful hash harder and harder to find.

 ### Pros
+- So far proof of work has been the best method for preventing attacks on the blockchain, and many other algorithms build off of proof of work, keeping the core details.
+- Proof of work is easily paralleled, meaning many people can work together at solving the hashing problems.
+This means someone with not as many resources is able to participate.

 ### Cons

-## Proof of Stake
-### Overview
-### Pros
-### Cons

-## Proof of Burn
-### Overview
-### Pros
-### Cons

-A blockquote:

-> We are Hitchhikers in the road of open source knowledge.

-## Header 2

-Duis lacinia commodo dui, vel aliquam metus hendrerit eu.
-Integer et scelerisque dui.
-Sed nec molestie quam.
-Donec sit amet nisl a massa commodo ultrices nec quis nunc.
-Aenean aliquet eu arcu adipiscing dignissim.
-Nunc dictum elit vitae dolor molestie aliquet.

-Example code:

-{% highlight javascript %}
-var light = new Light();
-var switchUp = new FlipUpCommand(light);
-var switchDown = new FlipDownCommand(light);
-var s = new Switch();

-s.storeAndExecute(switchUp);
-s.storeAndExecute(switchDown);
-{% endhighlight %}

-A list:

-- Praesent nisi elit, bibendum ut consectetur ac, aliquet in nunc
-- Donec ante est, volutpat in mi et, pulvinar congue dolor.
-- Quisque ultrices pulvinar sollicitudin.
-- Duis elementum odio eu euismod suscipit.
-- Integer enim lorem, interdum sit amet consectetur non, bibendum eget neque.

-A numbered list:

-1. Praesent nisi elit, bibendum ut consectetur ac, aliquet in nunc.
-2. Donec ante est, volutpat in mi et, pulvinar congue dolor.
-3. Quisque ultrices pulvinar sollicitudin.
-4. Duis elementum odio eu euismod suscipit.
-5. Integer enim lorem, interdum sit amet consectetur non, bibendum eget neque.

-Definition list:

-Curabitur cursus magna eu sem cursus
-: ac ultrices urna pharetra.
-: Duis scelerisque ipsum eu luctus elementum.

-Pellentesque habitant morbi tristique senectus
-: Curabitur malesuada lacus ac gravida porttitor
-: Duis sodales feugiat lorem et mollis.

-Want to suggest something?
-Please [Send me a request](https://github.com/kronik3r/daktilo/issues/new).
+- With ASIC's (Application Specific Integrated Circuits) the cost of mining bitcoin is only viable with special machines specifically designed to perform SHA256 hash calculations and nothing else.
+This increases the barrier of entry into mining bitcoins.
+- Bitcoin mining has a very large energy footprint.
+There is a debate on whether the amount of computational power going into mining bitcoin is a waste, some say there is nothing useful created from these hash computations, while others say that the defence against Sybil attacks is something useful.